Breadcrumb navigation

 About the Course Tutor

-London-based Australian conductor Scott Wilson is Head of Orchestra Learning for the Orchestra of the Americas' OAcademy, Director of the OAcademy's Conducting Fellowship, and is a conducting teacher within the Youth and Adult Learning Department at Guildhall School of Music & Drama.
+Scott Wilson, London-based Australian conductor, is Head of Orchestra Learning for the Orchestra of the Americas' OAcademy, Director of the OAcademy's Conducting Fellowship, and is a conducting teacher on short courses at Guildhall School of Music & Drama.
 In addition to teaching students world-wide, through his online studio, he has taught at the Royal College of Music, Trinity College of Music Junior Department, and the Aldeburgh Young Musicians Programme.
 Also he has worked as an Associate Conductor of the National Youth Orchestra of Great Britain.

 His work as an educator is underpinned by the manual on conducting technique.
 In addition, he has written a book on audience engagement and development for orchestras - You ain’t heard nothin’ yet: The Potential of Orchestral Music.
 During the pandemic this was developed into the podcast A Thousand Pictures.